gabalayan/CyberSec-Bootcamp-Projects/README.md

 # ELK-Stack-Project
-#### Creating a live ELK stack server in Microsoft Azure to monitor traffic over a cloud network
+#### Creating a live ELK stack server in Microsoft Azure in order to set up a cloud monitoring system.
 #### By Glen Abalayan